lubuntu-team/manual/source/3/3.1/3.1.5/nm-tray.rst

 Chapter 3.1.5 nm-tray
 =====================

-nm-tray is the applet to manage network connections.
+nm-tray is the default applet to manage network connections on Lubuntu.

 Usage
 ------